Toreben/Portfolio/README.md

 ![Some spheres](./screen/rtv1/spheres?raw=true "Spheres")
 *Some spheres*

-#### What append if we mess with the shadding operations ?
+#### What happens if we mess with the shadding operations ?
 ![This...](./screen/rtv1/fun1?raw=true "Shadding 1")
 *This...*

 ![...or this...](./screen/rtv1/fun2?raw=true "Shadding 2")
-*... ot this...*
+*... or this...*

 ![...or this !](./screen/rtv1/fun3?raw=true "Shadding 3")
-*... ot this !*
+*... or this !*

 ### 05 RT
 The logical continuity of the previous project, with more options, more objects...
-Work in progress, my project is not available yet, put you can read the subject anyway.
+Work in progress, my project is not available yet, but you can read the subject anyway.

 ### 06 Wolf3D
-Work in progress, my project is not available yet, put you can read the subject anyway.
+Work in progress, my project is not available yet, but you can read the subject anyway.